 Vintage Port Wine

-These are the most prestigious and rarest of all the styles of Port wine.
+Vintage Port is the most prestigious and rarest of all the styles of Port wine.
 It’s posited that the Atlantic ocean makes the conditions for these Ports possible around 3 years out of every decade.
 Unblended and intended to be aged for long periods of time.
-These ports can hold up ageing for over 40 years.
+Vintage port can hold up ageing for over 40 years.
 Make sure you don’t drink them to early and decant the port wine before drinking to experience something really special!

 Tawny Port Wine